umbraco/UmbracoDocs/Umbraco-StarterKit/Creating-Content/index.md

 # Creating content

-When you are creating content in Umbraco Uno, you will have many tools at your disposal, this page is designed to help you get started on utilizing these tools.
+When you are creating content in Umbraco Uno, you will have many tools at your disposal.
+This page is designed to help you get started on utilizing these tools.

 ## Getting started